SEND & Inclusion

 • A range of external specialists work with the school in order to provide training, advice and assessment for children with higher needs.

-• The support is overseen and organized by the SENCO/AHT, who manages the support staff and arranges their training.
+• The support is overseen and organised by the SENCO/AHT, who manages the support staff and arranges their training.

 How are decisions made about how much support individual pupils receive

-• Progress is tracked and some children will receive 1:1 catch up for English or maths.
+• Progress is tracked and some children will receive one to one catch up for English or maths.
 They may also be offered tuition after school or on Saturday morning.

 • Support may be provided within lessons where needed.

-• Teaching assistants may be deployed to teach small groups in English, maths or language.
+• Teaching assistants may be deployed to teach small groups in English or Maths.

 • If progress is not made then children’s needs are assessed and external advice may be sought.